Yukitty/minetest-system_time/README.md

 No mod dependencies.
 Minetest 5.0.0+ only.

-Incompatibilities: Will not respect other mods (or server admins) which change the timeofday directly unless `time_speed` is set to 0. eg. Beds will not be able to skip the night cycle.
+Incompatibilities: Will not respect other mods (or server admins) which change the timeofday directly unless `time_speed` is set to 0, eg. Beds will not be able to skip the night cycle.
+A possible workaround is to adjust `world_start_time` instead; this may become an API feature of the mod in future versions.

 [Minetest Forums topic](https://forum.minetest.net/viewtopic.php?f=9&t=22444 "[Mod] System Clock Daytime [system_time] - Minetest Forums")